requery/requery/README.md

 Reflection free
 ---------------

-requery uses compile time annotation processing to generate your entity model classes.
+requery uses compile time annotation processing to generate entity model classes and mapping attributes.
 On Android this means you get about the same performance reading objects from a query as if it was populated using the standard Cursor and ContentValues API.

 Type safe query
 ---------------